3rd Edition of Rocky Mountain Wildflowers Field Guide Released for the 2019 Wildflower Season

 Research, identification, text and illustrations are by Native Plant Master Linda Nagy, with photographs and book design by her husband, multiple award-winning author and photographer Bernie Nagy.
 A previous edition of the Rocky Mountain Wildflowers Field Guide won multiple awards from the Colorado Independent Publishers Association (CIPA) EVVY book in 2016, including First Place in Reference, first place in Science and First Place for Ebook Publication.

-The expanded second edition of Rocky Mountain Wildflowers is available through HighCountryArtworks.com, numerous book and gift retailers and Park Service stores in Colorado and Wyoming, and also on Amazon.com.
+The revised and expanded third edition of Rocky Mountain Wildflowers is available now through HighCountryArtworks.com and Amazon.com.
+In the spring, it will also be available through numerous book and gift retailers and Park Service stores in Colorado and Wyoming.
 An eBook version is also available on Amazon’s Kindle store, Barnes & Noble Nook, iBooks & Kobo.

 Attention Newspapers, magazines, and bloggers!
 High Country Artworks welcomes your support.
 Please feel free to use any of the information on this page for your publications.